Shari Karney: Senate Bill 108

-From 1985 until 1991 Shari, along with San Francisco attorney Mary R. Williams and California State Senator Bill Lockyer fought for passage of Senate Bill 108.
+From 1985 until 1991 Shari, along with San Francisco attorney Mary R. Williams and California state senator Bill Lockyer, attempted to pass Senate Bill 108.
 During the Senate hearings, Shari testified to her own molestation by her father and brother.

-The California law, which amended California Civil Code section 340.1 and took effect Jan.
-1, 1991 permits "delayed discovery" of childhood sexual abuse decades after that abuse has occurred.
+The California law, which amended California Civil Code section 340.1 and took effect January 1, 1991, permits "delayed discovery" of childhood sexual abuse decades after that abuse has occurred.
 Under the new law the statute of limitations age has been raised to 26 years old.
 After age 26, a "delayed discovery" provision allows a person who has suppressed their emotional trauma to sue within three years of discovering the abuse.
 For example, a middle-aged person can now sue his or her elderly parent for sexual trauma caused at age 4, in the same manner as victims of other delayed-discovery injuries, such as asbestos poisoning.
 Six other states have also passed similar laws.